sm0rux/sm0rux/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on a hotel in Stockholm
+- 🔭 I’m currently working at a hotel in Stockholm
 - 🌱 I’m currently learning more about Digital Mobile Radio
 - 🤔 I’m looking for help with [my Anytone 878 code plug](https://github.com/sm0rux/at-d878uv)
 - 📫 How to reach me: [e-mail](mailto:pfalk@ax25.org)